iorodeo/potentiostat/software/python/potentiostat/docs/index.rst

 electrochemical measurments which is designed to work with the `teensy 3.2 development board <https://www.pjrc.com/teensy/teensy31.html>`_.
-The **iorodeo-potentiostat** library provides a simple highlevel intreface for controlling the potentiostat shield allowing users to easily:
+The **iorodeo-potentiostat** library provides a simple highlevel intreface for controlling the Rodeostat allowing users to easily:

 * set/get the parameters used for the voltammetric tests
 * run voltammetric tests and collect data from the device (time, voltage, current)